Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/README.md

 This is a multi-part tutorial on implementing an [infinite impulse response (IIR) filter](https://en.wikipedia.org/wiki/Infinite_impulse_response) on the AI Engine.

-Part 1a shows how to parallelize the IIR filter difference equation for a *single* second-order section and implement it on the SIMD AI engine vector processor.
+Part 1a describes how to parallelize the IIR filter difference equation for a single second-order section.
+It also describes how to implement the parallelized difference equation on the SIMD vector processor in the AI Engine.

-Part 1b shows implementing a sixth-order low pass elliptic IIR filter with three-second order sections and changing the filter coefficients dynamically using run-time parameters.
+Part 1b describes implementing a sixth-order low-pass elliptic IIR filter with three second-order sections and changing filter coefficients at runtime using runtime parameters.

-Part 2a illustrates the process of minimizing latency and increasing throughput.
+Part 2a shows the process of minimizing latency and increasing throughput.

 Part 2b introduces more techniques to improve throughput further.

 This tutorial also provides [Julia](https://julialang.org/) scripts to calculate the IIR filter coefficients and generate test data.

-Future parts will cover performance optimization.
+Future parts are cover performance optimization.

 This tutorial assumes that you are familiar with the fundamentals of AI Engine kernel development.